 Playing in Europe the summer after my junior year at Minnesota was the first time I understood that “knowing the rules” and “knowing the FIVB rules” are two different things.
 Back home, refs had some flex on ball-handling.
 First-contact shanks that kept rallies alive usually got waved off.
 In our first match in Ankara, I set a ball with a little too much carry on a fast-paced reception, and the whistle blew immediately.
 My teammates looked at me like I’d made a rookie mistake.
 Actually, in a way, I had.

 The full picture of volleyball rules runs deeper than most players realize until they play under a different federation’s standards.
-The FIVB Official Volleyball Rules 2025-2028, approved at the 39th FIVB World Congress in 2024, introduced specific, verifiable changes that affect everything from how challenges get used to whether your libero can stand in the serving spot.
+The FIVB Official Volleyball Rules 2025-2028, approved at the 39th FIVB World Congress in 2024, introduced specific, verifiable changes that affect everything from how challenges get used to how setting and ball-handling get judged.

 If you’ve been watching VNL 2025 or following VNL 2026 and wondering why things look different from what you remember, this is where it starts.